 Originally an outlying settlement, this was the site of the 'stock bridge' - a timber framed bridge providing the primary crossing across the Water of Leith for those approaching Edinburgh from the north - and the area was formally incorporated into Edinburgh in the 19th century.

-To explore Stockbridge in more detail as part of a private tour of the city, contact me to arrange a date and time!
+Explore Stockbridge in more detail as part of a private tour of the city!

 At the end of the exhibition the glass pavilion was dismantled, and today the only surviving features of the exhibition are a number of tall sandstone pillars topped by unicorns, at the west end of the park.
 Another feature that survived the exhibition was an arch constructed from four enormous whale bones, which stood at the edge of the park on Melville Drive.
 In 2014 the arch was removed for maintenance and restoration - Jawbone Walk now no longer features the bones which gave it its name!

-At one time the Meadows was considered as a viable site for the construction of a grand new concert hall - the Usher Hall was later built on Lothian Road.
+At one time the Meadows was used as grazing space for local farmers, and at the end of the nineteenth century was considered as a viable site for the construction of a grand new concert hall - the Usher Hall was later built on Lothian Road.

 The Meadows also has a place in the city's grand sporting history, having hosted the first local derby between the Heart of Midlothian and Hibernian football teams, on Christmas day in 1875.